 Just a bark that dogs are, unfortunately, not allowed on any beaches in all of Los Angeles County, except for the following:

 Long Beach’s Granada Beach – Dogs can go off-leash on Rosie’s Dog Beach

-Leo Carrillo State Park in Malibu – Dogs are allowed on-leash dogs in North Beach
+Malibu’s Leo Carrillo State Park – Dogs are allowed on-leash dogs in North Beach

 However, don’t lower your tail or get discouraged!
 Despite Hermosa Beach’s no-dog policy, your tail-waggin’ beach companion will still frolic over an abundance of gratifying dog-friendly activities throughout the laid-back city of Hermosa Beach.
 As a furry California native and SoCal resident, I’m happy to bark out, WOOF, my favorite things to do in Hermosa Beach, California!